BadDrummer/Course_work_3/README.md

-This course work for unit 3
+This is course work for unit 3